-Notes: The figure reports the share of regions within the different deciles of the agricultural employment share in 1910, which experience net population outflows between 1910 and 1940.
+Notes: The figure reports the share of regions within different deciles of the agricultural employment share in 1910, which experience net population outflows between 1910 and 1940.
 The first (last) decile refers the commuting zones with lowest (highest) agricultural employment share.
-We report the results for the data (dark grey) and the urban bias economy, which has no moving costs ($MC{jr} = 0$), (ii) no changes in regional fundamentals ($Q{rst} = Q{rs1880}$), (iii) no amenities ($A{rt} = 0$) and (iv) no idiosyncratic preferences for particular locations ($\kappa \to 0$).
+We report the results for the data (dark grey) and the Quasi-Spaceless Model, which has no moving costs $(MC{jr} = 0)$, no changes in regional fundamentals $(Q{rst} = Q{rs1880})$, no amenities $(A{rt} = 0)$ and no idiosyncratic preferences for particular locations $(\kappa \to 0)$.

-Figure 6: Agricultural specialization and Population Outflows agricultural employment - see Figure 7.
-Conversely, while the Quasi-Spaceless Model overestimates the role of spatial reallocation, it underestimates the extent of the structural transformation at the local level.
-In particular, in this counterfactual economy, there are more regions which remain dominated by the agricultural sector throughout the 20th century.
-Consider, for example, the two red densities on the far left, which corresponds to 1970.
-In the data (the dashed line), the vast majority of commuting zones have an agricultural employment share below 20%.
-In the model, there is a substantial number of regions, where 30%-40% of the workforce is still employed in the agricultural sector.
+Figure 6: Agricultural Specialization and Population Outflows

+Model, there is a substantial number of regions, where 30%-40% of the workforce are still employed in the agricultural sector.
 The reason is that worker mobility and the local structural transformation are substitutes - the easier it is to reallocate people across space, the more regional specialization can be sustained throughout the structural transformation.